josemarluedke/frontile/README.md

 ## Documentation

 Visit [frontile.dev](https://frontile.dev/) to read the docs and see live demos.

-**Docs are early development and will have a big re-write/re-organization in near future.**

 ## What is available?